Professor Stephen Greer

 Grants

-I hold an AHRC Leadership Fellowship for the project Live Art in Scotland, beginning in January 2021.
+In 2021/2I, I held an AHRC Leadership Fellowship for the Live Art in Scotland project.

 Though Scotland has been home to some of Live Art’s most (in)famous events, existing histories of theatre and performance emphasize a literary dramatic tradition of plays and playwrights, and rarely address Live Art as a significant field of practice.
 This project intends to redress that omission while exploring the structures of curation, programming and funding that might enable experimental performance practices to thrive.